 - In a small skillet, saute celery and onion in oil for 5 minutes or until tender.
 In a large bowl, combine the tuna, bread crumbs, wheat germ, eggs, milk, parsley, thyme, salt and pepper.
 Stir in celery mixture.
 Shape into six oval loaves.

-- Place in a 15-in. x 10-in. x 1-in. baking pan coated with cooking spray.
+- Place in a 15x10x1-in. baking pan coated with cooking spray.
 Bake at 350° for 20-25 minutes or until lightly browned.
 Sprinkle with cheese.
 Bake 5 minutes longer or until cheese is melted.
-Yield: 6 servings.